-Human physiology is the science of the mechanical, physical, and biochemical function of humans.
-As a discipline, it connects science, medicine, and health, and creates a framework for understanding the human body functions and also investigates the interaction of molecules, cells, tissues and organs, and how these parts make up the whole body.
+Human physiology is the science of the functioning of human organs and the cells that compose them.
+As a discipline, it connects science, medicine, and health, and investigates the interaction of molecules, cells, tissues and organs, and how these parts make up the whole body.

 In a nutshell, Human physiology as a course serves the following purposes:

-ii) As a gateway to carriers in health related field.
+- As a gateway to carriers in health and other related field.

 Course duration: 3 years (6 Semesters).

-Eligibility: Passed H.S.
-(10+2) in related stream from recognized board.
+Eligibility: Qualifying H.S.
+(10+2) in related stream from a recognized board.

 - Dr. Sandeep Roy Sarkar - Assistant Professor